kb-dk/MerMEId/trunk/INSTALL.md

 ```

 The MerMEId form and Orbeon need to know where to find different
 stuff.
-Your tasks is to copy that file to a name given by your local
+Your tasks is to copy that file to a name suitable for your
-configuration.
+local configuration.
 Like mymermeid.
+Then edit the file and replace
-And replace example.org with the name
-of your server.
+example.org with the name of your server.
+That is, if you don't try to
+do something really complicated.

 ### Check